 The suit alleges that the Vietnamese electric vehicle manufacturer won't be able to have its planned car manufacturing facility open by July 2026 or employ 1,750 people at the Moncure site by the end of this year.

 Those deadlines are both part of an option built into the state's sales agreement for three parcels that make up the megasite.
-By failing to meet them, the state is able to re-purchase the site.
+By failing to meet them, the state says it should be able to re-purchase the site.

 “VinFast agreed to build a factory and create jobs for North Carolinians – it didn’t do either.
 When North Carolina makes a deal, we build in protection for taxpayers.
 VinFast broke the deal, so we’re using that protection to find a project for this site that will create jobs," Attorney General Jeff Jackson, a Democrat, wrote in a statement.